Why It Works

 - 3 lemons, sliced thinly into wheels, for garnish

 At least 1 day before you want to serve the punch, make a large ice block by freezing water (filtered if desired) in a cake pan or tupperware container that will fit in your serving vessel.
-Alternately, make several trays of large ice cubes.
+Alternatively, make several trays of large ice cubes.
 In addition, you'll want about 4 standard trays of ice cubes for serving.

 In a medium saucepan, combine halved figs, cinnamon sticks, and 4 1/2 cups (1.06L) water and bring to a gentle simmer over medium-high heat, stirring occasionally.
 Let simmer 1 minute.
 Add tea bags, remove pan from heat, and let steep 5 minutes.
 Discard teabags, then allow cinnamon-fig tea to stand for 45 minutes.
 Fine strain into a sealable container, pressing on solids with a spoon to extract as much liquid as possible.
 Refrigerate at least 1 hour to chill, and up to 24 hours.